Kakurenbo: Reception

 Kakurenbo premiered in March 2005 at the Tokyo International Anime Fair, where it won the award for Notable Entry in the General Category.
 In Korea, it received a Best Film Nomination at the Seoul Comics and Animation Festival.
 It then went on to win Best Short film at the Fantasia Festival in Montreal.

-It was shown on Adult Swim on Halloween 2005.
+It was shown on Adult Swim on October 2005 for Halloween.